alcatrazEscapee/Cordy/README.md

 ### Usage

 It is a standard Rust project, and thus built with `cargo build --release`.
 The `cordy` executable serves both as the compiler and runtime.
+Running `cordy` without any arguments opens a (primitive) REPL.

 ```
 cordy [options] <file>